MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/bluemix/using-mobile-foundation/index.md

 4. **Professional 1 Application**: This plan provisions a {{ site.data.keys.mf_server }} in a scalable Cloud Foundry app on a Liberty for Java runtime.
 The plan also requires a dashDB database service, which is created and billed separately.
 The plan allows users to build and manage a single mobile application.
 A single mobile application can consist of multiple flavors, such as iOS, Android, Windows, and Mobile Web.
 Optionally, you can add a {{ site.data.keys.mf_analytics_service }} service by clicking the **Add Analytics** button.

-> [See the service page on Bluemix.net](https://console.ng.bluemix.net/catalog/services/mobile-foundation/) for more information about the available plans and their billing.
+> [See the service details](https://console.bluemix.net/catalog/services/mobile-foundation/) for more information about the available plans and their billing.

 #### Jump to:
 {: #jump-to}